-- (d) coordinate clearances as necessary with other units; - (1) whenever an aircraft might otherwise conflict with traffic operated under the control of such other units; - (2) before transferring control of an aircraft to such other units. - 3.3.2 Information on aircraft movements, together with a record of air traffic control clearances issued to such aircraft, shall be so displayed as to permit ready analysis in order to maintain an efficient flow of air traffic with adequate separation between aircraft. - 3.3.3 Air traffic control units should be equipped with devices that record background communication and the aural environment at air traffic controller work stations, capable of retaining the information recorded during at least the last twenty-four hours of operation. - 3.3.4 Clearances issued by air traffic control units shall provide separation; - (a) between all flights in airspace Classes A and B; - (b) between IFR flights in airspace Classes C, D and E; - (c) between IFR flights and VFR flights in airspace Class C; - (d) between IFR flights and special VFR flights; - (e) between special VFR flights when so prescribed by the appropriate ATS authority, except that, when requested by an aircraft and if so prescribed by the appropriate ATS authority for the cases listed under (b) above in airspace Classes D and E, a flight may be cleared without separation being so provided in respect of a specific portion of the flight conducted in visual meteorological conditions.
+- 3.3.4 Clearances issued by air traffic control units shall provide separation; - (a) between all flights in airspace Classes A and B; - (b) between IFR flights in airspace Classes C, D and E; - (c) between IFR flights and VFR flights in airspace Class C; - (d) between IFR flights and special VFR flights; - (e) between special VFR flights when so prescribed by the appropriate ATS authority, except that, when requested by an aircraft and if so prescribed by the appropriate ATS authority for the cases listed under (b) above in airspace Classes D and E, a flight may be cleared without separation being so provided in respect of a specific portion of the flight conducted in visual meteorological conditions.

-- 3.3.5 Separation by an air traffic control unit shall be obtained by at least one of the following; - (a) vertical separation, obtained by assigning different levels selected from; - (1) [the appropriate table of cruising levels in Appendix 2 of CAR OPS 0, or - (2) a modified table of cruising levels, when so prescribed in accordance with Appendix 2 of CAR OPS 0 for flight above FL 410,]

-except that the correlation of levels to track as prescribed therein shall not apply whenever otherwise indicated in appropriate aeronautical information publications or air traffic control clearances;
+- 3.3.5 Separation by an air traffic control unit shall be obtained by at least one of the following; - (a) vertical separation, obtained by assigning different levels selected from; - (1) the appropriate table of cruising levels in Appendix 2 of CAR OPS 0, or - (2) a modified table of cruising levels, when so prescribed in accordance with Appendix 2 of CAR OPS 0 for flight above FL 410, except that the correlation of levels to track as prescribed therein shall not apply whenever otherwise indicated in appropriate aeronautical information publications or air traffic control clearances;

-- (b) horizontal separation, obtained by providing; - (1) longitudinal separation, by maintaining an interval between aircraft operating along the same, converging or reciprocal tracks, expressed in time or distance; or - (2) lateral separation, by maintaining aircraft on different routes or in different geographical areas;
+- (b) horizontal separation, obtained by providing; - (1) longitudinal separation, by maintaining an interval between aircraft operating along the same, converging or reciprocal tracks, expressed in time or distance; or

-- (c) composite separation, consisting of a combination of vertical separation and one of the other forms of separation contained in (b) above, using minima for each which may be lower than, but not less than half of, those used for each of the combined elements when applied individually.
-Composite separation shall only be applied on the basis of regional air navigation agreements. - 3.3.5.1 For all airspace where a reduced vertical separation minimum of 300 m (1 000 ft) is applied between FL 290 and FL 410 inclusive, a programme shall be instituted, on a regional basis, for monitoring the height-keeping performance of aircraft operating at these levels, in order to ensure that the continued application of this vertical separation minimum meets the safety objectives.
-The scope of regional monitoring programmes shall be adequate to conduct analyses of aircraft group performance and evaluate the stability of altimetry system error. - 3.3.5.2 Where RCP/RSP specifications are applied, programmes shall be instituted for monitoring the performance of the infrastructure and the participating aircraft against the appropriate RCP and/or RSP specifications, to ensure that operations in the applicable airspace continue to meet safety objectives.
+- CAAB - (2) lateral separation, by maintaining aircraft on different routes or in different geographical areas; - (c) composite separation, consisting of a combination of vertical separation and one of the other forms of separation contained in (b) above, using minima for each which may be lower than, but not less than half of, those used for each of the combined elements when applied individually.
+Composite separation shall only be applied on the basis of regional air navigation agreements. - 3.3.5.1 [For all airspace where a reduced vertical separation minimum of 300 m (1000 ft) is applied between FL 290 and FL 410 inclusive; - (a) a programme shall be instituted, on both a national and regional basis, for monitoring the height-keeping performance of aircraft operating at these levels, in order to ensure that the continued application of this vertical separation minimum meets the safety objectives. - (b) The scope of monitoring programmes shall be adequate to conduct analyses of aircraft group performance and evaluate the stability of altimetry system error by; - (1) instituting routine checks of the approval status of aircraft operating within their area of authority and intending to operate in RVSM airspace; - (2) scrutinizing ATS flight plans; - (3) conducting cross-checks against the RVSM-approvals database, taking into account the currency of its contents; and - (4) querying operators that are suspected of not being in compliance with the airspace requirements.] - 3.3.5.2 Where RCP/RSP specifications are applied, programmes shall be instituted for monitoring the performance of the infrastructure and the participating aircraft against the appropriate RCP and/or RSP specifications, to ensure that operations in the applicable airspace continue to meet safety objectives.
 The scope of monitoring programmes shall be adequate to evaluate communication and/or surveillance performance, as applicable. - 3.3.5.3 Arrangements should be put in place, through interregional agreement, for the sharing between regions of data and/or information from monitoring programmes.